K33TY/Jif-Sif-to-Fabric/Docs/Log.md

  * [Oct 22](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#october-22)
    * Started a base directory for my implementation for fabric repo, and trying to decide application architecture.
  * [Oct 23-25](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#october-23-25)
-   * Identify some other tasks that need to be done
+   * Identify some other tasks that need to be done.
    * Updated documentation to include stuff I found documented in a Word file, but it was missing a few days because of a weird crash after I upgraded to Sierra (should have saved the file instead of leaving it open in another workspace), which is part of why I started using Git instead.
-   * Think about a lot of questions regarding Fabric, specifically relating to calendar
+   * Think about a lot of questions regarding Fabric, specifically relating to calendar.
  * [Oct 26](https://github.com/K33TY/Jif-Sif-to-Fabric/blob/master/Docs/Log.md#october-26)
-   * Trying every single Fabric example and looking at the type of files in each directory
+   * Trying every single Fabric example and looking at the type of files in each directory.
+   * Trying to better understand how the signatures in the java classes work.

 ## Jump to TODO List or Finished Task List.